yitistica/month/README.rst

    # using string format like datetime:
    m = Month.strptime('2019/1', '%Y/%m')

-For the representation of the difference between two months, we can use **Mdelta** (similar to *timedelta* in datetime modules.
+For the representation of the difference between two months, we can use **Mdelta** (similar to *timedelta* in datetime modules).
 To construct:

 .. code-block:: python